BIOS & CV of various lengths for differing occasions

 Professional and Community Organizations:

-Phi Mu Alpha Sinfonia Alumni Life member (Province Governor, currently Deputy Governor), National Association of Teachers of Singing, College Music Society (several offices in Southern Chapter), Sons of the American Revolution (several offices), Urban Ministries Board, Indiana University Alumni Life member.
+Phi Mu Alpha Sinfonia Alumni Life member (Province Governor, Deputy Governor), National Association of Teachers of Singing, College Music Society (several offices in Southern Chapter), Sons of the American Revolution (several offices), Urban Ministries Board, Indiana University Alumni Life member, Capitol City Opera Atlanta, GA board member.

 Honor Societies: